BrendanGCollins/Portfolio-Project-2---Javascript-Essentials/README.md

   - At the end of the quiz a message will appear letting you know how you did in the quiz.
   <img src="assets/images/congratulations_message.png">
 - Restart Feature
-- At the end of the quiz you can click the restart button to restart the quiz with score and timer reset.
-Questions will be shhuffled again.
+- After completing the quiz, users can click the restart button to reset the timer, score, and questions.

 ### Features Left to Implement